If you are using Salesforce Lightning, refer to Configuring In-Application Context-Sensitive Help.

 - If you must use a browser other than Microsoft Internet Explorer when recording Salesforce.

 The context values can be added to a .udc either at the document or step level.
 If context values are added at the document level, when a user calls help and the resulting uPerform content is opened, the content opens at the top of the document.
 If context values are added at the step level, the difference is when the resulting content is opened the help content will automatically scroll to the step in the content that is associated with the screen from which the user requested help.
+Refer to Recording a Document and Making It Available for Context-Sensitive Help.

 Manually adding context identifiers at the step level requires uPerform version 5.20.4 or later.